cse110-fa21-group25/cse110-fa21-group25/admin/meetings/101321-meeting.md

 ## Action Plan
 - All members: Record short video (no more than 15 seconds) of yourself for group video.
 Once finished, send video to Pranav.
+- All members: Edit the team.md (Team Github Page) to include your description/information about you.
 - Yoomin: Sign and submit contract to repository.
 - Jieun: Submit screenshot of group hangout session.
 - Ruby: Publish meeting minutes and submit screenshot of admin/misc/ once all members have submitted their contract.